bsaldivaremc2/keras_tutorials/README.md

 Here I will add notebooks about how to use keras for training private datasets.
 This means, wild data that you own or are not a built-in function of other python library.

 For the moment I have the following tutorials:
-## keras - StarCraft unit prediction from disk - FC.ipynb.
+## <a href="https://github.com/bsaldivaremc2/keras_tutorials/blob/master/Keras%20-%20StarCraft%20unit%20prediction%20from%20disk%20-%20FC.ipynb" target="blank">keras - StarCraft unit prediction from disk - FC.ipynb. </a>
 ### Added on 20180418.
 Here you can see:
 * How to train a keras model using Fully Connected (FC) Layers.
 FC are also called multilayer perpectrons.
 * How to train images from disk (HDD) by batch.
 In order words, only load them into memory when training in a given batch.
 * How to train using manual features, in this case a histogram of all the channels of an image.

-## <a href="https://github.com/bsaldivaremc2/keras_tutorials/blob/master/Keras%20-%20StarCraft%20Unit%20Classification%20from%20disk.ipynb"> Keras - StarCraft Unit Classification from disk.ipynb. </a>
+## <a href="https://github.com/bsaldivaremc2/keras_tutorials/blob/master/Keras%20-%20StarCraft%20Unit%20Classification%20from%20disk.ipynb" target="blank"> Keras - StarCraft Unit Classification from disk.ipynb. </a>
 ### Added on 20180419.
 Here you can see:
 * how to train an image classification model using Convolutional Neural Networks (CNN).